mhilgart/streamwriter/README.md

 - libsodium-devel
 - cmake3

-To install these on CentOS 7, first add the EPEL repository if needed following step 1 in the RPM section above.
+To install these on CentOS 7, first add the EPEL repository if needed following step 1 in the [RPM Install](#rpm-install) section.
 Then use "rpm -q" to check if each package is installed.
 If it isn't, use "yum install [package]" to install it.

 ## Compile

-The StreamWriter repository contains git submodules of its dependencies that are not available in CentOS 7.5.
-The following command checks out StreamWriter and all of the submodules:
+1. **Clone the repository**

-``git clone --recursive -b v2018.3-1 https://github.com/mhilgart/streamwriter``
+   - ``git clone --recursive -b v2018.3-1 https://github.com/mhilgart/streamwriter``
+   - This checks out all git dependencies (sub-modules) and may take a few minutes
+2. **Disable system library usage in CMakeLists.txt**

-Edit ``CMakeLists.txt`` and change line 3 to ``set(USE_SYSTEM_LIBRARIES FALSE)``.
-This is needed for building the RPM, but requires extra system libraries.
-Now compile:
+   - Change line 3 to ``set(USE_SYSTEM_LIBRARIES FALSE)``
+   - This is needed for building RPMs but requires extra system libraries
+3. **Make**

-``cd streamwriter && make init && make``
+   - ``cd streamwriter && make init && make``

-The git clone step will take at least a few minutes and consists of many separate downloads.
-This will take some time especially for Boost.
-The compile step will compile each dependency and can take several minutes.

-Copy the configuration and edit it:
+4. **Set IP addresses and ports**

-``cp rpm/SOURCES/streamwriter-2018.3/streamwriter.conf /etc && vi /etc/streamwriter.conf``
+   - ``sudo cp rpm/SOURCES/streamwriter-2018.3/streamwriter.conf /etc && sudo vi /etc/streamwriter.conf``

-Now you can run the program:

-``build/streamwriter``
+5. **Run**
+   - ``sudo build/streamwriter``
+   - Running as root is needed to set file permissions on the images.
+StreamWriter should run fine as a regular user as long as the username isn't set from the HTTP API.

-And take images following the instructions in the "Quick Test" section.
+Then follow steps in the [Quick Test](#quick-test) section.

 ## If compilation fails